tcameronwaller/metabonet/README.md

 ### Metabolomic Measurements

 MetaboNet curates and analyzes metabolomic measurements.
-The original data sets come from [Metabolomics Workbench][10].
+The original data sets come from [Metabolomics Workbench][10], a [repository][11] for data from metabolomic studies.
 The user has 2 options to prepare these data sets for use in MetaboNet.

 #### 1. Access and prepare metabolomic measurements

-1. Locate specific project and study on [Metabolomics Workbench][10].
+1. Locate specific project and study on [Metabolomics Workbench][11].
 2. Copy information about samples.
 -Click on study's tab "Show all samples".
 -Copy information from sample table.